ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of vitamin d3 as cholecalciferol?

-Cholecalciferol is our top-ranked form of vitamin d3 as cholecalciferol, classified as T1 Preferred with S1 bioavailability.
+Cholecalciferol is our top-rated form of vitamin d3 as cholecalciferol — the form we recommend for its Best Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared